kwonus/Quelle/AV-Bible-ICL.md

 Similarly, another specialized setting is [ all:defaults ] ; that block represents default values for all settings.

 Still, a macro can be redefined/overwritten.
 This doesn't disable macro determinism, even though it feels like it does.
-The assumption is that the user is explicitly redefining the meaning of macro and Quelle does not require an explicit @delete of the tag prior to re-applying.
+The assumption is that the user is explicitly redefining the meaning of macro and ICL does not require an explicit @delete of the tag prior to re-applying.
 Here is an example:

 [ #eternal-power-romans ] eternal power godhead without excuse < #eternal-power-romans || #eternal-power-romans